Tampa Bay Rays: Tropicana Field

 The Rays have played at Tropicana Field since their inception in 1998.
 The facility, which was originally called the "Florida Suncoast Dome", was built in the late 1980s to attract an MLB team through either relocation or expansion.
 After St. Petersburg was awarded an expansion franchise in 1995, the dome underwent extensive renovations and naming rights were sold to Tropicana Products, which was based in nearby Bradenton.

 Tropicana Field underwent further renovations in 2006 and 2007 after Stu Sternberg gained controlling ownership of the team.
 Most of the changes sought to improve fans' game-day experience.
 For the players, the biggest change was the installation of a new Field Turf surface in 2007, which was replaced in turn with a new version of AstroTurf for the 2011 season.

-New ballpark
+As a result of Hurricane Milton in October 2024, Tropicana Field suffered extensive damage to its roof.
+The stadium was set up as a site for first responders and first aid, prior to its extensive damage and flooding.

+George M. Steinbrenner Field

+On November 14, 2024, the Rays announced that the team will play the 2025 regular season at George M. Steinbrenner Field in Tampa, the spring training home of the New York Yankees.

+The Rays stadium, Tropicana Field in St. Petersburg, was significantly damaged by Hurricane Milton on October 9 and was not available when the team opened the regular season in late March.
+The Yankees continued to play spring training games at George M. Steinbrenner Field in 2025, and the Rays continued to use Charlotte Sports Park in Port Charlotte, Fla., for their spring training workouts and games.

+George M. Steinbrenner Field was selected as the Rays temporary regular-season home because it is the best-prepared facility in the Tampa Bay region to host regular-season Major League Baseball games.
+George M. Steinbrenner Field was already undergoing renovations to improve its clubhouse and playing facilities.
+Recent projects include upgraded field lighting, expanded home locker room space, and improved training and rehabilitation capabilities.
+It is also the largest spring-training stadium in the region with a capacity of approximately 11,000 patrons.